Understanding hyperlocal directory ecosystems

 – Social proof widgets you can embed

 I recently worked with a neighbourhood directory in East London that added augmented reality features.
 Users can point their phone at a street and see business information overlaid on their camera view.
-The businesses that optimised for this feature saw walk-in traffic increase by 45%.
-The future is already here – it’s just not evenly distributed.
+The businesses that optimised for this feature saw walk-in traffic rise by 45%.
+The future is already here, just not evenly distributed.

 Remember physical community notice boards?
-They’ve evolved into sophisticated digital platforms that combine the trust of community endorsement with the reach of online search.
-These aren’t just digitised pin boards – they’re dynamic ecosystems where local businesses and residents interact.
+They’ve grown into digital platforms that combine the trust of community endorsement with the reach of online search.
+These aren’t just digitised pin boards.
+They are active ecosystems where local businesses and residents interact.

 – Residents’ associations going digital